Oesophageal Motility Disorders

 The main surgical treatments for achalasia are:

-• Laparoscopic Heller Myotomy* – the division of the specific fibres of the lower oesophageal sphincter which fail to relax (Fig. 4), often seen as the
+• Laparoscopic Heller Myotomy (cardiomyotomy) – the division of the specific fibres of the lower oesophageal sphincter which fail to relax (Fig. 4), with care taken to only divide the muscle fibres and avoid mucosal breach

-• A long-term improvement in swallowing is seen in ~85% of patients, with lower side-effect profile compared to endoscopic treatment
+• A long-term improvement in swallowing is seen in ~85% of patients, with lower side-effect profile compared to endoscopic treatment; reflux becomes a problem after a cardiomyotomy hence a partial fundoplication is usually performed concurrently

 • Per Oral Endoscopic Myotomy (POEM) – a cardiomyotomy at the LOS is performed from the inside of the oesophageal lumen, through a submucosal tunnel

-• Early clinical trials have suggested POEM provides a very good clinical response, especially in patients with a type III pattern of disease, although rates of post-operative GORD are high
+• Clinical trials have suggested POEM provides a very good clinical response, especially in patients with a type III pattern of disease, although rates of post-operative GORD are high

 • Endoscopic Balloon Dilatation – insertion of a balloon into the lower oesophageal sphincter, which is dilated to stretch the muscle fibres

-• It provides a good response in ~75% of patients but carries the risks of perforation (~5%) and the need for further intervention, therefore best reserved for well patients with type II pattern by HRM
+• It provides a good response in ~90% of patients initially but carries the risks of perforation (~2%) and the need for further intervention; at 5 years, surgery and dilatation are equally successful but 25% of patients require repeat dilatations.

 Fig 3 - Laproscopic myotomy.
 A - blunt dissection, B - myotomy extent proximal and distal to the lower oesophageal sphincter.